 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oakley is a city of service providers, managers, and construction workers and builders.
-There are especially a lot of people living in Oakley who work in management occupations (14.65%), maintenance occupations (12.88%), and food service (10.10%).
+Overall, Oakley is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Oakley who work in management occupations (22.44%), teaching (9.23%), and sales jobs (8.35%).

 Oakley is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oakley’s overall crime rate is lower than average for the country.

-The per capita income in Oakley in 2010 was $27,657, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $110,628 for a family of four.
+The per capita income in Oakley in 2018 was $29,773, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $119,092 for a family of four.
 However, Oakley contains both very wealthy and poor people as well.

 The people who call Oakley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakley residents report their race to be White, followed by Asian.
-Oakley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.97% of the city’s residents.
-Important ancestries of people in Oakley include German, Danish, Irish, and Scottish.
+Important ancestries of people in Oakley include English, Scottish, Irish, European, and Swiss.

 The most common language spoken in Oakley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.